 Due to Japan’s long north-south orientation, fall colors can be viewed somewhere in the country for three full months, with ‘peak colors’ spanning the entirety of October through December every single year.
 Fall colors start appearing in mid-September throughout the northern mountains of Hokkaido and Sapporo, and gradually spread to lower elevations and more southern areas, most notably Tokyo, followed by Kyoto & Osaka in late November and early December.

 Given that this guide is in English, you’re most likely planning ahead to 2021 at this point.
-For starters, if you’re curious when you might be able to visit, see When Will Japan Reopen for Travel? guide.
+For starters, if you’re curious when you might be able to visit, see When Will Japan Reopen for Travel in 2021? guide.
 The good news is that we’re fairly confident travel will resume before the 2021 fall colors season in Japan.

 Since there’s little variation from year to year in peak fall colors dates (and none in which locations are best), this guide should remain helpful even to those looking towards 2021.
 For starters, here are last year’s forecast peak dates versus historical averages in major cities throughout Japan…